-The price of wood and composite can each vary depending on which subtype of material is being used.
+The price of wood and composite can vary depending on which subtype of material is used.
 For example, a tropical hardwood will be double the price of a pressure-treated softwood.
-In general, you can expect to pay a bit more for a composite deck vs. a wood deck.
+You can generally expect to pay a bit more for a composite deck than a wood one.

 Besides the price of installation, you’ll also be paying for maintenance.
 While it’s tough to nail down the estimated cost of maintenance, it’s fair to say you’ll pay more to maintain a wood deck than a composite deck.

 McHenry Deck Builders Can Help With Your Decking Choices

 Wood decks and composite decks both have their pros and cons.
 To many, wood decks are superior for their look and feel.
 However, if you’re more concerned about maintenance and durability, composite decks hold the upper hand.
 If you’re looking for deck builders in Montgomery County, PA, contact McHenry Deck Builders today—we can help you choose the perfect material and design for your dream deck!